Ronen Tanchum

 Interview

-AI + Generative + Data Art
+AI + Generative + Data

 Ronen Tanchum is an artist and technologist, who explores the realms of generative art focusing on synthetic nature and the intricate interplay between humans, machines, and the environment.
 His art, a blend of immersive installations and digital canvases, leverages technology to dissect behavioural patterns, creating a dialogue between digital and physical forms.
 We spoke to him about the exciting opportunities of working with data, AI and evolving outputs.

-1. I would love for you to tell me about your practice and its evolution ?
+1. I would love for you to tell me about your practice and its evolution?

 My practice is constantly evolving.
 My background is in film, I started creating 3D when I was 19 I worked on commercials and did animations.
 From there I moved to Vancouver where I studied to create simulations in 3D and effects.
 I became an effects technical director in the film industry and I worked on many movies like Spider-Man, Wolverine, Transformers and Deadpool.
 I got to work on some key iconic shots in movies.